A Mesoscale Perspective on the Tolman Length: Lattice Boltzmann Method

-In this work, we study the Tolman length using a three-dimensional multi-phase~\cite{ShanChen93, ShanChen94} lattice Boltzmann method (LBM)~\cite{kruger2017lattice, succi2018lattice} in the hydrostatic limit.
-We obtain this result by directly computing $\sigma[R]$ (see Fig.~\ref{fig:sketch}$(b)$) from a lattice formulation of the pressure tensor~\cite{Shan08} following~\cite{RowlinsonWidom82}.
-We simulate the Navier-Stokes dynamics of a multi-phase flow by means of a forced Boltzmann transport equation acting on a discretized phase-space~\cite{kruger2017lattice, succi2018lattice}: the single-particle distribution function $f(\mathbf{x}, \boldsymbol{\xi}, t)$ takes values on the the nodes $\{\textbf{x}\}$ of a three-dimensional lattice at discrete times $t$.
-The key advantage of LBM lays in a remarkable convergence employing only a few velocity vectors $\{\boldsymbol{\xi}_i\}$, with $i=0,\ldots,18$, which define the discretized \emph{populations} $f_i(\textbf{x}, t) = f(\textbf{x},\boldsymbol{\xi}_i,t)$.
-The first two moments of the distribution define the density $n = \sum_i f_i$ and the momentum density $n\textbf{u} = \sum_i \boldsymbol{\xi}_i f_i$, respectively.
-The discretized transport equation reads (see SM for details)
+The lattice Boltzmann method (LBM) allows to simulate the Navier-Stokes dynamics of a multi-phase mixture by means of a forced Boltzmann transport equation acting on a discretized phase-space~\cite{kruger2017lattice, succi2018lattice}: the single-particle distribution function $f(\mathbf{x}, \boldsymbol{\xi}, t)$ takes values on the the nodes $\{\textbf{x}\}$ of a three-dimensional lattice at discrete times $t$.
+The key advantage of LBM lays in a remarkably fast convergence to the hydrodynamic limit by employing only a few velocity vectors $\{\boldsymbol{\xi}_i\}$ connecting each lattice point to a set neighboring nodes, with $i=0,\ldots,18$.
+Hence, one defines the \emph{populations} as the single-particle distribution function evaluated for a given $\boldsymbol{\xi}_i$, i.e. $f_i(\textbf{x}, t) = f(\textbf{x},\boldsymbol{\xi}_i,t)$.
+The first two moments of the discretized distribution define the density $n = \sum_i f_i$ and the momentum density $n\textbf{u} = \sum_i \boldsymbol{\xi}_i f_i$, respectively.
+The lattice transport equation reads

-where $F_i$ is the forcing term~\cite{Guo2002} and $\Omega_i$ is the local collision operator conserving mass and momentum, i.e. $\sum_i \Omega_i = \sum_i \boldsymbol{\xi}_i \Omega_i= 0$.
-The locality of $\Omega_i$ renders the approach particularly amenable to massively parallel implementations~\cite{kruger2017lattice, succi2018lattice}.
-Despite the remarkable simplification related to the discretization in the kinetic phase space, multi-phase LBM allows for the correct simulation of the hydrodynamic regime~\cite{kruger2017lattice, succi2018lattice}, as well as the accurate treatment of the interface, which emerges spontaneously from the underlying populations~\cite{ShanChen93, ShanChen94}.
+where $F_i$ is the forcing term~\cite{Guo2002} and $\Omega_i$ is the local collision operator conserving mass and momentum, i.e. $\sum_i \Omega_i = \sum_i \boldsymbol{\xi}_i \Omega_i= 0$, and the locality of $\Omega_i$ renders the approach particularly amenable to parallel implementations~\cite{kruger2017lattice, succi2018lattice}, such as the architecture-independent GPU/CPU implementation used for the results reported in this paper which can be found on the GitHub repository \href{https://github.com/lullimat/idea.deploy}{https://github.com/lullimat/idea.deploy}~\cite{sympy, scipy, numpy0, numpy1, scikit-learn, matplotlib, ipython, pycuda_opencl}.
+The left-hand side of~\eqref{eq:lbm} represents the populations streaming while on the right-hand side is composed by the Bhatnagar-Gross-Krook (BGK)~\cite{Bhatnagar_1954} collision operator